pretix/pretix-docs/docs/guides/taxes.md

 This list will use the internal name you specified on the tax rules settings page and the specified percentage.
 Once you have made your selection, click the :btn:Save: button.

-#### Mixed taxation
+#### Mixed taxation (tax included in price)

 {% include "warning-tax.md" %}

-This section explains how to implement a mixed tax situation for a single product. pretix allows you to do this by creating a product with the full price and one tax rate, and then bundling products with different tax rates into that product.
+This section explains how to implement a mixed tax situation for a single product. pretix allows you to do this by creating a product with the full price and one tax rate, and then bundling products with different tax rates into that first product.

+!!!
+Note
+    This section assumes your shop works with tax included in the product price.
+    Check the box next to "The configured product prices include the tax amount" on all of your tax rules.
+    If you have unchecked this box on all of your tax rules, refer to the section [Mixed taxation (tax added on top of price)](taxes.md#mixed-taxation-tax-added-on-top-of-price).

 Create a new product.
 Give it a descriptive name and assign one of the relevant tax rates.